open-feature/flagd/docs/reference/specifications/rpc-providers.md

 buf generate --template buf.gen.{chosen language}.yaml
 ```

-As an alternative to buf, use the .proto file directly along with whatever protoc-related tools or plugins avaialble for your language.
+As an alternative to buf, use the .proto file directly along with whatever protoc-related tools or plugins available for your language.

 Move the generated code (following convention for the chosen language) and add its location to .gitignore